-In its fourth year, the SLF has managed several achievements: three key activities (prison and community based Circles of Support and Accountability, together with the Young People's Circles) continue to run.
-In addition, the UK's first face-to-face free treatment service for those struggling with sexual thoughts and urges (the SLF Prevention Project) commenced.
+In its fifth year, the SLF has managed several achievements: four key activities (prison and community based Circles of Support and Accountability, the Young People's Circles and the Aurora project) continue to run.
+In addition the Apollo Project, an intervention service for young people that have displayed harmful sexual behaviour, was developed after we received funding from HMPPS, and an additional project, the Corbett Centre for Prisoner Reintegration is in development.